Sporting Events

 The Taste of Tops beer bar at 403 W. University Dr., an extension of its neighboring Tops Liquors retail store, presents a rotation of 31 top-shelf micro brewed, imported and locally brewed draft beers and hundreds of bottled beers.
 Arizona Brewery Tours offers “One Hop at a Time” guided and custom bus tours that travel from one microbrewery to the next.
 There are public and private tour (check for rates) options on comfortable shuttle buses making stops at local tap rooms and breweries.

-The Cactus League hosts 15 Major League teams in 10 ballparks within an approximate 35-mile radius of each other with five ballparks located on the east side of the Greater Phoenix Metro region and five on the west side:
+The Cactus League hosts 15 Major League teams in 10 ballparks within an approximate 35-mile radius of each other with five ballparks located on the east side of the Greater Phoenix area, and five on the west side.
+Here’s an overview of what to expect for “away games” during spring training:

 The best place to get autographs is at the end of the right field line where the visiting team’s players board the team bus after the game.
 The A’s players exit the ballpark from the team’s clubhouse on the concourse behind the first base grandstand.
 Prior to the game, the A’s players are easily accessible at the Lew Wolff Training Complex at nearby Fitch Park where the team conducts pre-game workouts and is the year-round home of the A’s minor league and player development operations.